One of the nicest things about buying a new iPhone is the ease with which you can set it up to be exactly like your old iPhone.

-- Now tap Back up Now to force a backup.
+- Now tap Back Up Now.

 In older versions of iOS, head to Settings > iCloud > Backup and tap 'Back Up Now'.

-This means that if you choose not to encrypt your backup in iTunes on your Mac (this happens automatically in iCloud), your backup will restore your Apple Watch apps, but it won't transfer your exercise/health data.
+This means that if you choose not to encrypt your backup in iTunes/Finder on your Mac (this happens automatically in iCloud), your backup will restore your Apple Watch apps, but it won't transfer your exercise/health data.

 For more information, take a look at this: How to keep Apple Watch apps when switching to a new iPhone.

-Step 2: Turn on your new iPhone
+2: Turn on your new iPhone

 Once you've turned on the new iPhone, simply follow the onscreen instructions to set up the device.

-Step 3: Restore from iCloud/iTunes backup
+3: Restore from your backup

 From here, select either Backup from iCloud or Backup from iTunes and select the most recent backup from your old iPhone.

-Step 4: Wait while your data is restored
+4: Wait while your data is restored

-Once this is complete, you're done - you should be able to access all photos, contacts, messages and other data from your old iPhone.
+Once this is complete, you're done.
+You should be able to access all photos, contacts, messages and other data from your old iPhone.

-How to transfer data to a new iPhone
+How to transfer data without a backup

 The following method uses Apple's iCloud and should transfer all photos, contacts, notes, calendars and Safari passwords from your old iPhone to your new one.
 For related advice, read How to transfer music from one iPhone to another.

-Step 1: Enable iCloud on your old iPhone
+1: Enable iCloud on your old iPhone

 On your old iPhone, open the Settings app and make sure you're signed in with your Apple ID/iCloud account and you're connected to a Wi-Fi network.